 Academic probation operates with a 3-point system.
-Upon accumulation of three points during their academic career at Jessup, the student will be academically dismissed.
+Upon accumulation of three points during their academic career at Jessup, the student may be academically dismissed.
 These probationary points will accumulate in the following ways.

-- An admission status of "Academic Support" will result in one point.
-If a student admitted on "Academic Support" status achieves a 2.5 GPA in her/his first term, the probation point assigned to that term will not be counted in their accumulated probationary points. - A term in which the student's GPA drops below 2.00 will result in an academic status of "Academic Probation" and the accumulation of one point. - A term in which the student's Jessup cum GPA or total cum GPA, including transfer GPA, falls below 2.00 will result in an academic status of "Academic Probation" and the accumulation of one point.
+- An admission status of Academic Support will result in one point.
+If a student admitted on Academic Support status achieves a 2.5 GPA in her/his first term, the probation point assigned to that term will not be counted in their accumulated probationary points. - A term in which the student's GPA drops below 2.00 will result in an academic status of Academic Probation and the accumulation of one point.